Mark Luft

-Mark A. Luft is a Republican member of the Illinois House from the 91st district since January 13, 2021 and the mayor of Pekin since April 2019.
-The 91st district, located in the Peoria metropolitan area, includes all or parts of Banner, Bartonville, Bryant, Canton, Creve Coeur, Cuba, Dunfermline, East Peoria, Fairview, Farmington, Glasford, Hanna City, Kingston Mines, Lake Camelot, Lewistown, Liverpool, Mapleton, Marquette Heights, Morton, Norris, North Pekin, Norwood, Pekin, South Pekin, and St. David.
+Mark A. Luft is an American politician who served as the mayor of Pekin, Illinois and as a Republican member of the Illinois House of Representatives from the 91st district.
+The 91st district, located in the Peoria metropolitan area, included all or parts of Banner, Bartonville, Bryant, Canton, Creve Coeur, Cuba, Dunfermline, East Peoria, Fairview, Farmington, Glasford, Hanna City, Kingston Mines, Lake Camelot, Lewistown, Liverpool, Mapleton, Marquette Heights, Morton, Norris, North Pekin, Norwood, Pekin, South Pekin, and St. David.

-Luft was elected to the district to succeed retiring Republican Michael D. Unes.

 Early life, education, and career

 Luft was born in Pekin, Illinois.
 He "graduated from Pekin Community High School and attended Eastern Illinois University."
 He worked for the Illinois American Water Company for 26 years.
 He served in the United States Army Reserves from 1987 to 1994.
 He previously "served as President and Chairman of the Board of the Pekin JFL."

-Political career
+Local politics

+In 2015, Luft was elected to the Pekin City Council.
+In 2019, he successfully defeated incumbent Mayor John McCabe.
+In 2022, he announced he would not run for a second term as mayor and endorsed former Tazewell County Treasurer Mary Burress for the position.
+Luft ultimately stepped down in January 2023.
+In the April 2023 election, Burress defeated two members of the Pekin City Council to become the Mayor and took office in May 2023.